-(1) Amounts reflect the threshold, target and maximum payment levels, respectively, if an award payout is achieved under the AIP.
+Amounts reflect the threshold, target and maximum payment levels, respectively, if an award payout is achieved under the AIP.
 These potential payments are based on achievement of specific performance metrics and are completely at risk.
 The AIP target award is computed based upon the applicable range of net estimated payments denominated in dollars where the target award is equal to 100% of the award potential, the threshold is equal to 50% of target, and the maximum is equal to 200% of target.
-Zero payment is possible for performance below the threshold.
-Mr. Savi is employed by ITT Italy Holding s.r.l. and his amounts have been converted from Euro (€) to U.S. dollars using a 2016 average exchange rate of 1.11.
+(1) Zero payment is possible for performance below the threshold.
+Mr. Savi is employed by ITT Italy Holding s.r.l. and his amounts have been converted from euros to U.S. dollars using a 2017 average exchange rate of 1.13.

-- (2) Amounts reflect the threshold, target and maximum unit levels, respectively, if an award payout is achieved under the Company's performance units.
-These potential unit amounts are based on achievement of specific performance metrics and are completely at risk.
-The performance unit is computed based upon the applicable range of net estimated payments denominated in units where the target award is equal to 100% of the award potential, the threshold is equal to 50% of target and the maximum is equal to 200% of target. - (3) Amounts reflect RSU awards granted in 2016 to the NEOs. - (4) Amounts reflect non-qualified stock options granted in 2016 to the NEOs. - (5) The stock option exercise price for non-qualified stock options granted in 2016 was the closing price of our common stock on the date the non-qualified stock options were granted. - (6) Amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for performance unit, RSU and non-qualified stock option awards granted to the NEOs in 2016.
-A discussion of assumptions relating to these LTI awards may be found in Note 16 to the Consolidated Financial Statements in our 2016 Form 10-K.
+Amounts reflect the threshold, target and maximum unit levels, respectively, if an award payout is achieved under the Company's PSUs.
+These potential unit amounts are (2)based on achievement of specific performance metrics and are completely at risk.
+The PSU is computed based upon the applicable range of net estimated payments denominated in units where the target award is equal to 100% of the award potential, the threshold is equal to 50% of target and the maximum is equal to 200% of target.
+Amounts reflect RSU awards granted in 2017 to the NEOs.
+(3)

+Stock options were not granted in 2017 to the NEOs.

+(4) (5) Amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for PSU and RSU awards granted to the NEOs in 2017.
+A discussion of assumptions relating to these LTI awards may be found in Note 16 to the Consolidated Financial Statements in our 2017 Form 10-K.